roman-right/ice-cream-store/articles/eng.md

 I will show on small FastAPI service example:

-This is ice cream store api.
+This is an ice cream store api.
 It has an Ice Cream entity.
 To create and get single ice cream I will use the long model:

 ```python
 class Nutrition(BaseModel):